 The bottom line is that renewable electricity is, for all intents and purposes, as cheap as fossil fuel-powered electricity.
 Let’s take a look at why that is.

-While we may not be there quite yet, recent trends seem to indicate that we are on our way to making renewable energy as cheap as, if not cheaper than, fossil fuels.
+Recent trends indicate that we are well on our way to making renewable energy as cheap as, if not cheaper than, fossil fuels.

-Onshore wind schemes now cost an average of between 0.03p and 0.05p per kWh, cheaper than fossil fuels which are coming in at between 0.05p and 0.13p per KwH.
-As you can see in the graph below, worldwide the cost of renewables is now becoming as or more competitive than the price of fossil fuel generated power.
+Wind energy can now cost an average of between 0.03p and 0.05p per kWh in the wholesale electricity market, significantly cheaper than fossil fuels which are coming in at between 0.05p and 0.13p per kWh.
+Worldwide the cost of renewables is now becoming as or more competitive than the price of fossil fuel-generated electrical power.

 The World Wildlife Foundation (WWF) has indicated that 2017 was the UK’s greenest year ever and the UK broke 13 renewable energy records such as passing 1000 hours without using coal.
 Additionally, more UK electricity was produced by wind and solar sources last year than by nuclear power stations, for the first time according to the latest government figures.
 Renewable energy’s share of electricity generation increased to 29%, while nuclear sources only accounted for around 21%.